Assignment Help

 Use the CEA model — Claim, Evidence, Analysis — for every literary device you discuss.
 Your Claim is an analytical statement about what the device does in context.
 Your Evidence is the specific quotation where the device appears.
 Your Analysis explains what the device creates, why the poet chose it rather than a direct statement, and how it connects to your thesis.
 The template is: “X device does Y in this poem because Z.” The “because Z” is where the analysis happens.
 “The poet uses alliteration” is an identification.
 “The harsh ‘d’ sounds in ‘dying,’ ‘dark,’ and ‘day’ create a percussive urgency that physically enacts the speaker’s refusal to accept a peaceful death” is an analysis.
 Always ask: what effect does this device create, and how does that effect serve the poem’s meaning?

 Analyzing structure means examining how the poem is organized and how that organization creates meaning.
-Look at: the number of stanzas and whether they’re equal in length, whether the poem follows a fixed form (sonnet, villanelle, ode, haiku) or free verse, where line breaks fall and whether they create enjambment (continuation) or end-stopping (pause), where the poem’s argument shifts — the volta — and what that shift signals, and how the visual layout on the page contributes to the reading experience.
+Look at: the number of stanzas and whether they’re equal in length, whether the poem follows a fixed form (sonnet, villanelle, ode, haiku) or free verse, where line breaks fall and whether they create enjambment or end-stopping, where the poem’s argument shifts and what that shift signals, and how the visual layout on the page contributes to the reading experience.
 The key question is always: does the form support, complicate, or work against the content?
 When form and content are in tension, that tension is usually where the most interesting analysis lives.
-A poem about chaos written in strict iambic pentameter is making an argument about form and content that demands attention.

 Tone is the speaker’s attitude toward the subject — it belongs to the poem’s speaker.
 Mood is the feeling created in the reader — it belongs to the audience’s experience.
 They can be different: a poem with a tone of dry irony might create a mood of unease in the reader.
 To analyze tone, identify the specific word choices that establish the speaker’s attitude: diction, imagery, and syntactic choices that signal the speaker’s relationship to what they’re describing.
 Use precise vocabulary: somber, defiant, sardonic, reverent, elegiac, ambivalent.
 To analyze mood, consider the cumulative emotional effect of the poem’s images, sounds, and pacing on the reader.
-Both are worth analyzing separately, and identifying a tension between them — “the speaker is ironic, but the reader feels the grief underneath that irony” — often produces the most interesting analysis.
+Identifying a tension between them often produces the most interesting analysis.